Roseokpe/Portfolio/README.md

 # Portfolio: Popup Window
-In milestone of my portfolio website, I implemented a popup window that includes the project details in both desktop and mobile.
+ In this milestone of my portfolio website,I implement a client-side validation of the data in the contact form before submission.

 ## Built with
     Major Languages